kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   keyed by `(attribute, type)` rather than assuming one grouping attribute per pool.
 See "Alpha (1.37)" in Graduation Criteria.
-- 1.38 (Beta, planned): promote `ResourcePoolStatusRequest` into `resource.k8s.io/v1beta2` and move `DRAResourcePoolStatus` to Beta (default off, since the beta group version is itself off by default) — see "Beta (1.38)" in Graduation Criteria.
+- 1.38 (Beta, planned): promote `ResourcePoolStatusRequest` into `resource.k8s.io/v1beta2` and move both `DRAResourcePoolStatus` and `DRAPartitionableDevicesType` to Beta, each default off.
+Note that the move to `v1beta2` does not reduce the enablement burden — beta group versions are disabled by default too — it aligns the group version with the feature's stability level and opens the path to GA.
+Two semantic corrections ship with it: `unavailableDevices` stops counting allocated devices, and the doc comment on `shareableSummary.partiallyAvailableDevices` is corrected to describe the in-use count it actually reports.
+No field is added or renamed.
+See "Beta (1.38)" in Graduation Criteria.

 ## Drawbacks